Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Evaluation

-\textbf{ITD Models.} Four machine learning based ITD methods are considered in the evaluation.
-Specifically, SVM~\cite{janjua2020handling} adopts a kernel-based binary classifier that separates normal and malicious user-day profiles using a Radial Basis Function~(RBF) kernel.
-It constructs a hyperplane in high-dimensional feature space to maximize the margin between attack and non-attack instances.
-Temporal CNN~\cite{hong2022graph} adopts a convolutional architecture processing fixed-length sequences of user behavior vectors for all days.
-Stacks convolutional layers with ReLU activations and max-pooling to extract local temporal patterns, followed by fully connected layers for classification.
-GCN~\cite{hong2022graph} applies graph convolutions to propagate node features across neighborhoods, followed by node-level classification.
-Recent research~\cite{kotb2025novel} has also adopted deep learning based methods in detecting insider threat log behaviors.
-We choose Deep Synthesis Insider Intrusion Detection (DS-IID)~\cite{dsiid}, which combines the LSTM-based model and the autoencoder to jointly learn the ability to reconstruct normal logs and the attack log classification result.
-We follow the publicly available implementation~\cite{bcitd,dsiid} to build models and set parameters following the corresponding papers.
+\textbf{ITD Models.} We evaluate four established ITD methods.
+SVM~\cite{janjua2020handling} is a kernel-based binary classifier that separates normal and malicious user day profiles using a radial basis function kernel.
+Temporal CNN~\cite{hong2022graph} employs a convolutional architecture to process fixed-length sequences of daily user behavior vectors, using stacked convolutional layers with ReLU activation and max pooling to extract temporal patterns, followed by fully connected classification layers.
+GCN~\cite{hong2022graph} applies graph convolution to propagate node features across neighborhoods and performs node-level classification.
+As a representative deep learning approach, we include Deep Synthesis Insider Intrusion Detection (DS-IID)~\cite{kotb2025novel}, which combines an LSTM-based model with an autoencoder to jointly learn normal log reconstruction and attack classification.
+We use the publicly available implementation of DS-IID and follow the original paper for model configuration and hyperparameter settings.

-\textbf{Foundation LLM and LLM Agent Frameworks.} \chimera relies on LLMs as cognitive engines to simulate human-like organizational behaviors and agentic operations.
+\textbf{Foundation LLMs and Agentic Frameworks.} \chimera relies on LLMs as cognitive engines to simulate human-like organizational behaviors and agentic operations.
 Importantly, \chimera is designed as a flexible multi-agent paradigm for insider threat simulation.
 This flexibility allows it to be adapted to multiple LLM agent frameworks and foundation models.
 In our experiments, we employ three models, including Google Gemini‑2.0‑Flash, OpenAI GPT‑4o, and DeepSeek V3.

-We implement \chimera based on famous multi-agent frameworks Camel~\cite{li2023camel} and owl~\cite{owl2025}.
-The multi-agent frameworks provide role-playing communicative architecture that supports multiple agents with individual roles and coordinated interactions.
+We implement \chimera based on famous multi-agent frameworks CAMEL~\cite{li2023camel} and OWL~\cite{owl2025}.
+The multi-agent frameworks provide a role-playing communicative architecture that supports multiple agents with individual roles and coordinated interactions.
 Since the design of \chimera is based on these standardized multi-agent platforms, migration to other agent frameworks such as AutoGen~\cite{wu2024autogen} or custom MCP‑enabled systems requires only minimal engineering effort.

-\subsection{Evaluation Metrics.}
+\subsection{Evaluation Metrics}